human-nature-lab/trellis-app/docs/admin/Information.md

 In the mobile app, the information module will be broken into submodules with useful information in each of them.

 ### Device
+Click on this module to view the version history of Trellis.
 - Version
   - The current version of Trellis
 - Device ID